-- It makes pan searing fish simple!
+- Easy - My step by step instructions make pan searing fish simple!

-- Sea bass is perfect for date nights, holidays, or a lovely dinner at home.
+- Under 30 minutes - Sea bass is perfect for date nights, holidays, or a lovely dinner at home.

 Ingredients

-Shallot - The shallot has a mild onion flavor that doesn't overpower the fish, it just adds to it.
+- Shallot - The shallot has a mild onion flavor that doesn't overpower the fish, it just adds to it.

-- Once the oil is hot enough and the butter is bubbling (not burning!), place the sea bass flesh side down and skin side up.
+Once the oil is hot enough and the butter is bubbling (not burning!), place the sea bass flesh side down and skin side up.
 DO NOT MOVE IT.
 Leave it there to sear over medium high heat at least 5 minutes.
 If you touch it and move it all around the pan, it won't get that nice golden brown crust.
 After that time you can begin to check it to see if it's nicely browned.
 A fish that's ready to be turned is easy to move.
 One that sticks is not ready to be flipped.

-- Once golden brown, flip the fish and cook skin side down another 4-5 minutes.
 Pour in the broth or wine carefully as it will sizzle and "deglaze" the pan.
 Add in shallots and tomatoes stirring around the sea bass without moving the filets.
 Spoon some of the sauce over the fish as it cooks.

 Recipe Tips